esuEdu/esuEdu/README.md

 ###

-<p align="left">🔭 Software engineer focused on backend and cloud, with experience in API development, infrastructure automation, and systems integration.
+<p align="left">Software engineer focused on backend and cloud, with experience in API development, infrastructure automation, and systems integration.
 I work with Go, Java, AWS, Docker, Terraform, and relational and NoSQL databases, always striving to deliver efficient, scalable, and secure solutions.

 I have experience in agile environments, working in multidisciplinary teams, and participating in all stages of the development cycle, from conception to delivery and maintenance.
 I also have experience with frontend and mobile, using React and React Native, in addition to UX/UI knowledge acquired through training programs.